GaloisInc/mir-json/doc/rustc.md

   `cargo-crux-test` will proceed to run `crux-mir` on the JSON afterwards.
 The former is more useful for SAW's needs.

-* `cargo-crux-build` expects users to annotate each function that they want to test with a `#[crux::test]` attribute (see the `mir-json-rustc-wrapper` section of this document). `cargo-saw-build`, on the other hand, assumes that all monomorphic, top-level functions should be reachable for SAW verification
+* `cargo-crux-test` expects users to annotate each function that they want to test with a `#[crux::test]` attribute (see the `mir-json-rustc-wrapper` section of this document). `cargo-saw-build`, on the other hand, assumes that all monomorphic, top-level functions should be reachable for SAW verification